felixlu/awesome-stars/topics.md

 - [pchuri/confluence-cli](https://github.com/pchuri/confluence-cli) - A powerful command-line interface for Atlassian Confluence
 - [KnockOutEZ/wigolo](https://github.com/KnockOutEZ/wigolo) - The go-to web for your AI coding agent — local-first search, fetch, crawl & research over MCP.
 No API keys, no cloud, $0/query.
 Public beta.
 - [stablyai/orca](https://github.com/stablyai/orca) - Orca is the ADE for working with a fleet of parallel agents.
 Run any coding agent with your own subscription.
-Available on desktop and mobile.
+Available on desktop, mobile and VPS.
 - [can1357/oh-my-pi](https://github.com/can1357/oh-my-pi) - ⌥  AI Coding agent for the terminal — hash-anchored edits, optimized tool harness, LSP, Python, browser, subagents, and more
 - [soxoj/maigret](https://github.com/soxoj/maigret) - 🕵️‍♂️ Collect a dossier on a person by username from 3000+ sites
 - [coleam00/Archon](https://github.com/coleam00/Archon) - The first open-source harness builder for AI coding.
 Make AI coding deterministic and repeatable.